hallmx/fa_convnav/README.md

 *   Select modules/layers individually, in blocks or by higher level containers, or by type of layer
 *   View summaries of model head and body

+For example,

+`cn.search('0.0.2', exact+True)`

+Searches for the module with module_name '0.0.2'.

+`cn.spread(req='conv', num=8)`

+Returns eight conv2d layers equally spaced across the model body.

+`cn.divs`

+Prints summary information for the major divisions of the model - the body and head.

-Where specific selections are made the selection is dipslayed as a dataframe and the element objects are returned foruse with hooks and callbacks.
+>>Where specific selections are made the selection is dipslayed as a dataframe and the element objects are returned for use with hooks and callbacks.

+## Examples

+Examples of fa_convnav being used with fastai2 are given in examples00.ipynb and examples01.ipynb

 ## Tests

 To run test in parallel launch:
 `nbdev_test_nbs` from the command line or
-`!nbdev_test_nbs` from inside a jupyter notebook with nbdev installed
+`!nbdev_test_nbs` from inside a Jupyter Notebook with nbdev installed

 ## Docs